 Matzie represents nonfiction and commercial fiction as an Aevitas agent based in Washington, DC.
 She is most interested in strong original ideas, new and international voices, big-think topics and books that challenge readers and create discussion.

-Lauren Sharp represents award-winning journalists, historians, and academics from the Washington Post, the Wall Street Journal, the U.S. House of Representatives, Georgetown University, Slate, VICE, Stanford University, the New America Foundation, and elsewhere.
+Lauren Sharp represents award-winning journalists, historians, and academics from the Washington Post, the Wall Street Journal, the U.S. House of Representatives, Georgetown University, Slate, Stanford University, the New America Foundation, and elsewhere.

 Sharp graduated from the University of South Carolina with a Bachelors in English, and from the University of Cincinnati with a Masters in English, Creative Writing.
 Prior to joining Aevitas, she worked as an agent and rights director at ICM/Sagalyn, and interned with the Ross Yoon Agency.

 Sharp is based in Washington, DC, and represents nonfiction in the areas of politics, history, current affairs, narrative nonfiction, and science.

 Becky Sweren represents narrative nonfiction such as The Fox Hunt by Mohammed Al Samawi (William Morrow), Miami 1980 by Nicholas Griffin (37 INK/ Atria), and From the Corner of the Oval by Rebecca Dorey-Stein (Spiegel & Grau).
 She also represents literary fiction such as Lotus by Lijia Zhang (Holt), New York Times bestsellers such as The Secret Life of the American Musical by Jack Viertel (FSG), and acclaimed history such as Making Monte Carlo by Mark Braude (Simon & Schuster).